CU-ESIIL/pre-innovation-summit-training/docs/3_Tools_for_reproducible_and_open_science/openscience.md

 RStudio has a number of [available Docker containers](https://rocker-project.org/images/versioned/rstudio.html), each for different use cases and maintained by the [Rocker Project](https://rocker-project.org/).

 [Apptainer](https://apptainer.org/docs/user/main/) (formerly, Singularity), is another popular container engine, which allows you to deploy containers on HPC clusters.

+---

+### Self Assessment 3

+!!! question "What methods have you employed to ensure repeatablility?"
+???+ question "Has anyone been able to successfully reproduce your work?"

+    !!!
+Failure "If not, what could have you done to make your come more reproducible?"